 Better World Books (no textbooks)

-Theological Book Network, Inc. See the website for their needs.
+Theological Book Network, Inc.

-Women’s Prison Book Project (newer paperbacks)
+Women’s Prison Book Project: newer paperbacks

-If you have biographical information on Lutheran pastors, call letters, clergy correspondence, sermons, manuscripts, photos, or other historical documents that you think might be of interest to the Region Nine Archives, please contact them at the website below.
+James R. Crumley Jr. Archives: If you have biographical information on Lutheran pastors, call letters, clergy correspondence, sermons, manuscripts, photos, or other historical documents that may be of interest to the Region Nine Archives, please contact them.
 The Archives also houses some artifacts such as battlefield communion sets, objects brought home from missionary tours, and church dioramas.